boolsi/boolsi/README.md

 ## Advanced usage

-BoolSi allows to override the simulation process, which can be used to model external influence on the network.
+BoolSi allows overriding the simulation process, which can be used to model external influence on the network.
 User can fix the state of any node for the entire simulation (e.g. modeling gene knockout in regulatory networks), or perturb it at any individual time step (e.g. modeling sensory input